AMOL99/freshersbatch-march21/Assignments/README.txt

-This is a Readme file that I have created in Assignments folder
+This is a Readme file that I have created in Assignments folder.

+Making minor changes